-Roll balls out on a small amount of flour/sugar mixture into a thin circle.
-Place a heaping teaspoon of filling on each and roll up into a crescent shape.
-Pinch the ends tightly.
-Place seam-side down on a greased cookie sheet.
+Fill the dough: Place a heaping teaspoon of filling on each dough circle and roll it up into a crescent shape.
+Pinch the ends tightly - place seam-side down on a parchment paper-lined or greased cookie sheet.

 Make sure to roll your dough very thin, or it will puff up and crack.

 Some filling might come out.
 No worries, there will still be enough left in the cookies.

 For nut allergies, replace the walnut with almonds or use your favorite jam or pastry fruit filling.

 Bake the cookies on two large cookie sheets on a convection setting or bake in batches.

 This recipe can be easily doubled or tripled.

 You will have leftover filling.
 You can try to cut the filling in two-thirds or half.
 I always use the excess filling to make meringues.
 See the recipe in the FAQs section of the post above.

 For more helpful tips, see the post above.